elijahbartolome/XIchecklistAshita/README.md

 | Atmacite levels | speak to any [Atmacite Refiner](https://www.bg-wiki.com/ffxi/Atmacite_Refiner) <br>`(Menu: Enrich Atmacite)` |
 | Wing Skill | speak to chocobo kids [Arvilauge/Gonija/Kiria-Romaria](https://www.bg-wiki.com/ffxi/Category:Chocobo_Digging#Basics) |

+By default anything completed is hidden from the UI, to show completed objectives (in green) edit the `settings.xml` and change the `showcompleted` to `true`

 ## **Tracking**: